 So, as long as you go into the auction with open eyes, you’ll be fine…and hopefully you’ll find some great art to take home!

 Pro Tip: Try out a couple of different auctions before passing judgment.
 Some auctions are better than others.
-Unfortunately, the auctions on the Norwegian Star were pretty mediocre.
+Unfortunately, the auctions I attended on the Norwegian Star and Grand Princess were pretty mediocre.
 As someone who has been to lots of Park West Gallery events, I was confused by how they were running it.
-If that had been my first auction, I would have never gone to a second.
+If those had been my first auctions, I would have never gone to a second.

 Park West Gallery VIP Events